Azure/AnalyticsinaBox/Fabric/src/deployment/Pattern1and2/PATTERN2_DATAWAREHOUSE.md

-# Pattern 2: Fabric Data Warehouse for Gold Layer/Star Schema
+# Pattern 2: Load from Fabric Lakehouse to Fabric Data Warehouse
 ## Create Fabric Data Warehouse Tables and Stored Procedures
 Download the Datawarehouse SQL script file [located here](src/fabricdw/create-fabric-dw-objects.sql).
 1. Open the downloaded SQL script (create-fabric-dw-objects.sql) using notepad and copy the entire contents of the script.